Indonesia–Timor-Leste border: Naktuka controversy

 The signing of the border treaty did not take place during Xanana Gusmão's visit to Jakarta following criticism.
 Gusmão stated on 26 January that he had not yet made a decision on the matter and would travel to Oe-Cusse Ambeno in the next few days to see for himself and talk to the people.
-In a statement published on Facebook on January 31 by his party, January, his party, the CNRT, stated that while the arbitration award between the Netherlands and Portugal did indeed award Naktuka entirely to Portugal, the historical border between the realms of Amfo'an (on the Dutch side) and Ambeno (on the Portuguese side) was the Noel Besi River, so Naktuka must belong entirely to Indonesia.
+In a statement published on Facebook on January 31 by his party, the CNRT, stated that while the arbitration award between the Netherlands and Portugal did indeed award Naktuka entirely to Portugal, the historical border between the realms of Amfo'an (on the Dutch side) and Ambeno (on the Portuguese side) was the Noel Besi River, so Naktuka must belong entirely to Indonesia.
 The negotiators therefore came to the conclusion to divide Naktuka into two halves in order to find a compromise, although Amfo'an was not satisfied with this either.
 Despite the agreement reached, the signing of the border treaty has now been postponed for further negotiations.
 Attached to the statement was a satellite image in which Naktuka is even bisected in the centre, with the settlement on the Indonesian side.
 The arguments, border demarcation and images were referring to the results of a study by Prof. Indriana Kartini, a researcher at the National Research and Innovation Agency (BRIN) of Indonesia.

 On 1 February, Xanana Gusmão visited the village of Naktuka.
 Gusmão explained that in 2014, during his last term as prime minister, he had promised Indonesia that Indonesian farmers who cultivate land in Naktuka would not be evicted.
 The residents of Naktuka had agreed to this at the time.
 However, an East Timorese official from the Ministry of Agriculture who has been working in Naktuka since 1996 said that he had never seen Indonesians farming there.
 Gusmão and negotiator Roberto Soares explained that the poles that had been placed did not represent a new boundary line, but rather marked reference points for the negotiations.
 The existing border points from the colonial era would support the demarcation in Timor-Leste's favour.
 The Prime Minister stated that the border agreement should now be signed in September during the visit of Indonesian President Joko Widodo to Timor-Leste.
 The inhabitants of Naktuka were invited to send representatives.